-In order to determine the physiological relevance of the finding that BCG is capable of causing expansion of $V\delta2^+$ cells with enhanced anti-tumour activity, six rhesus macaques were vaccinated intradermally with BCG and the frequency of $V\delta2^+$ cells in their peripheral blood measured 4- and 6-weeks post-vaccination.
-Due to well documented cross reactivity with non-human primate species, the 7A5 Vy9 clone was selected for these assays over anti- $V\delta2^+$ antibodies using the assumption that almost all circulating $V\gamma9^+$ cells co-express the $V\delta2^+$ delta chain.
-Intradermal vaccination successfully induced BCG-specific responses in all vaccinated animals as determined using IFN- γ ELISpot which showed increased responsiveness to subsequent PPD stimulation in PBMCs of all vaccinated animals (Figure 7A).
-The frequency of circulating $V\gamma 9^+$ cells was elevated in a subset of vaccinated animals four weeks post BCG vaccination before returning to baseline levels at 6 weeks (Figure 7B).
-This suggests that delivery of BCG via the same route used as standard in human vaccination can cause an increase in $V\delta 2^+$ cell frequency, reminiscent of the results obtained from in vitro BCG treatment of human PBMCs (Figure 1D).
+post-vaccination.
+Due to well-documented cross-reactivity with non-human primate species, the 7A5 Vy9 clone was selected for these assays over anti-V82+ antibodies using the assumption that almost all circulating Vy9+ cells co-express the V82+ delta chain.
+Intradermal vaccination successfully induced BCG-specific responses in all vaccinated animals as determined using IFN-Y ELISpot which showed increased responsiveness to subsequent PPD stimulation in PBMCs of all vaccinated animals (Fig. 7A).
+The frequency of circulating Vy9+ cells was elevated in a subset of vaccinated animals 4 weeks post-BCG vaccination before returning to baseline levels at 6 weeks (Fig. 7B).
+This suggests that delivery of BCG via the same route used as standard in human vaccination can cause an increase in V $\delta 2^+$ cell frequency, reminiscent of the results obtained from in vitro BCG treatment of human PBMCs (Fig. 1D).

-PBMCs isolated from blood collected from macaques pre-vaccination and four weeks post vaccination were co-cultured with ZA-pre-treated or untreated tumour cell lines for four hours in the presence of Brefeldin A, monensin and anti-CD107b as previously described for in vitro-expanded human $V\delta2^+$ cells.
-Xenogeneic recognition of human tumour cell lines by macaques $V\delta2^+$ cells occurred at low levels as expected based on non-MHC-dependent mechanism of $V\gamma9V\delta2$ TCR recognition.
-As in results described with human $V\delta2^+$ cells, macaque $V\delta2^+$ cells degranulated and produced IFN- γ in response to human tumour cells lines and the magnitude of these responses was elevated by pre-treatment of tumour cell lines with ZA (Figure 7C-E).
-No significant differences were observed between pre-vaccination and post-vaccination $V\delta2^+$ cells in terms of effector responses although a consistent but non-significantly lower level of granulysin expression was observed in $V\delta2^+$ cells from post-vaccination samples.
-These results provide proof of concept that these xenogeneic assays can be used to assess the effect of in vivo BCG vaccination on $V\delta2^+$ cell anti-tumour responses in macaques though higher numbers of replicates are required to make conclusive statements about whether BCG vaccination can affect the anti-tumour potential of circulating $V\delta2^+$ cells.
+PBMCs isolated from blood collected from macaques prevaccination and 4 weeks post-vaccination were co-cultured with ZA-pre-treated or untreated tumour cell lines for 4 h in the presence of Brefeldin A, monensin, and anti-CD107b as previously described for in vitro-expanded human V $\delta$ 2+ cells.
+Xenogeneic recognition of human tumour cell lines by macaques V $\delta$ 2+ cells occurred at low levels as expected based on the non-MHC-dependent mechanism of V $\gamma$ 9V $\delta$ 2 TCR recognition.
+As in the results described with human V $\delta$ 2+ cells, macaque V $\delta$ 2+ cells degranulated and produced IFN- $\gamma$ in response to human tumour cells lines, and the magnitude of these responses was elevated by pre-treatment of tumour cell lines with ZA (Fig. 7C-E).
+No significant differences were observed between pre-vaccination and post-vaccination V $\delta$ 2+ cells in terms of effector responses although a consistent but non-significantly lower level of granulysin expression was observed in V $\delta$ 2+ cells from post-vaccination samples.
+These results provide proof of the concept that these xenogeneic assays can be used to assess the effect of in vivo BCG vaccination on V $\delta$ 2+ cell anti-tumour responses in macaques through higher numbers of replicates are required to make conclusive statements about whether BCG vaccination can affect the anti-tumour potential of circulating V $\delta$ 2+ cells.